Commencement vs. Graduation

-- November 14, 2016 - Deadline for students to file a Petition for Graduation and be a Fall 2016 graduate.
-Students filing after this date will be Spring 2017 graduates.
+- November 14, 2017 - Deadline to file a Petition for Graduation and be a Fall 2017 graduate.
+Students filing after this date will be Spring 2018 graduates.

 - February 15, 2018 - Deadline to file a Petition for Graduation ONLY for students transferring to a CSU in Fall 2018 and is completing an Associate in Arts for Transfer (AA-T) or an Associate in Science for Transfer (AS-T).
 Associate Degree for Transfer (ADT) in Spring 2018.

 - April 30, 2019 - Deadline to file a Petition for Graduation and be a Spring 2019 graduate.
 Students filing after this date will be Summer graduates.